Hugh Grosvenor, 7th Duke of Westminster

 Hugh Richard Louis Grosvenor, 7th Duke of Westminster, (born 29 January 1991), is a British aristocrat and inherited trust manager.
-He inherited his title and control of the Grosvenor Estate, then worth an estimated £9 billion, from his father in 2016 now worth an estimated £10.6 billion ($13.5 billion) making him one of the wealthiest men in Britain.
-In 2025, Bloomberg estimated that he had a net worth of approximately £9.56 billion ($12.7 billion).
-He ranked 14th on the Sunday Times Rich List 2025 with an estimated fortune of £9.884 billion ($13.13 billion) in 2025.
+He inherited his title and control of the Grosvenor Estate from his father in 2016, then worth an estimated £9 billion, making him one of the wealthiest men in Britain.
+In 2025, Bloomberg estimated that he had a net worth of approximately £9.56 billion.
+In 2025, he ranked 14th on the Sunday Times Rich List 2025 with an estimated fortune of £9.884 billion.

 Early life and education

-Hugh Richard Louis Grosvenor was born on 29 January 1991 in London as the third child and only son of Gerald Grosvenor, 6th Duke of Westminster, and his wife Natalia (née Phillips).
+Hugh Richard Louis Grosvenor was born on 29 January 1991 in London, England, the third child and only son of Gerald Grosvenor, 6th Duke of Westminster, and his wife Natalia (née Phillips).
 His baptism on 23 June 1991 was attended by Charles, Prince of Wales (later King Charles III), who was named one of his godparents.
-He was styled as Earl Grosvenor from his birth until 2016, when his father died and he became the seventh Duke.
+He was styled as Earl Grosvenor from his birth until 2016, when his father died and he became the 7th Duke.

-Through his mother, Westminster descends from the Russian Imperial House of Romanov, specifically from Nicholas I of Russia, and also from the Russian writer Alexander Pushkin and his wife Natalia Nikolayevna Goncharova.
-His paternal first cousins are Charles Innes-Ker, 11th Duke of Roxburghe and Thomas Anson, 6th Earl of Lichfield, while his maternal first cousin is James Hamilton, Marquess of Hamilton, eldest son and heir-apparent of James Hamilton, 5th Duke of Abercorn.
+Through his mother, Grosvenor descends from the Russian Imperial House of Romanov, specifically from Nicholas I of Russia, and also from the writer Alexander Pushkin and his wife Natalia Nikolayevna Goncharova.
+His paternal first cousins are Charles Innes-Ker, 11th Duke of Roxburghe, and Thomas Anson, 6th Earl of Lichfield, while his maternal first cousin is James Hamilton, Marquess of Hamilton, eldest son and heir-apparent of James Hamilton, 5th Duke of Abercorn.

-He was raised at Eaton Hall in Cheshire, the Grosvenor family seat, with his three sisters: Lady Tamara, Lady Edwina, and Lady Viola.
+He was raised at the family seat, Eaton Hall in Cheshire, with his three sisters: Lady Tamara, Lady Edwina, and Lady Viola.
 They attended a local public primary school.
-Afterwards, he attended the small, private Mostyn House School, followed by Ellesmere College in Shropshire.
-He later studied at Newcastle University, graduating with a Bachelor of Science degree in Countryside Management.
+Afterwards, he attended the small private Mostyn House School, followed by Ellesmere College in Shropshire.
+He studied at Newcastle University, graduating with a Bachelor of Science degree in Countryside Management.

-Grosvenor is a close friend of the Prince of Wales and the Duke of Sussex.
+Grosvenor is a close friend of William, Prince of Wales, and Prince Harry, Duke of Sussex.
 He is the godfather of Prince George of Wales and Prince Archie of Sussex.